UoB-COMSM0166/2026-group-27/README.md

   <tr>
     <td>Character Abilities</td>
-    <td>As a player, I want to use characters with different abilities, so that I can experience different approaches to playing the game. </td>
+    <td>"As a player, I want to use characters with different abilities, so that I can experience different approaches to playing the game." </td>
     <td>
 - Given a character is selected <br>
       <br>